garyburke888/Music-Intervals-Memory-Match/README.md

 * GitHub
 * GitPod
 * Google Fonts
+* Corel Paint Shop Pro (for custom images)
+* Apple Logic Pro (for audio clips)

 <h1>TESTING</h1>

+* The W3C Markup Validator and W3C CSS Validator Services were used to ensure there were no fatal syntax errors.
-* Game was tested on Chrome, Safari, Edge, Mozilla & Firefox.
+* Game was tested on Chrome, Safari, Edge, Mozilla & Firefox browsers.
 * Game was tested on various screens / sizes including desktop, laptop, iPhone & iPad.
 * Game was forwarded to friends and family (including children) for feedback on user experience.
-* Jasmine tests were written and implemented on the game.
+* Jasmine tests were also written and implemented - <a href="testing.html">here</a>.

 <h1>DEPLOYMENT</h1>